 The Halfords brand might not be synonymous for those looking for a mountain bike fit for today's trail centre's but the Carrera Titan X is looking to change that with a 1x drivetrain, a dropper post, SRAM SX Eagle to name a few of the many branded parts.
 We take a good look at the bike here before we get out and test it.

 The Carrera brand probably needs little introduction, the bikes are stocked and sold by high street retailer Halfords and ridden by kids across the country.
 The Titan model has been around for years as the brand's full suspension bike but it's only recently that it comes in a guise that looks ready to hit the trails.
 The Titan X steps things up another gear with the inclusion of a 1x SRAM SX Eagle drivetrain (pun intended).
+In addition to this bike there are lots of new bikes all with updates to spec and geometry in the 2020 Carrera range, get all the details in our Buyer's Guide here.

 The 27.5" wheeled bike gets 130mm of travel front and rear and there's a load of other trail-ready parts.
 The fork is a Rockshox Recon RL fork and a Rockshox Monarch shock, then there's that 12 speed 1 by drivetrain from SRAM, coupled with Shimano MT200 hydraulic brakes.